 At Warwick Barbell we have a likeminded group of female lifters who form their own tight knit community as well as being firmly integrated within the club.

 We aim to remove the stigma surrounding women lifting weights by providing an inclusive and welcoming environment within the club where every single member is supported.
 Lifting weights not only has a tonne of physical and mental benefits but is also loads of fun and we believe this is something as many people as possible, regardless of their gender, should have the opportunity to experience.

 Barbell is a club for anyone who has an interest in lifting weights.
 This means that the club contains people with a broad range of lifting experience from complete beginners to members who compete on a regular basis.
 Whatever your lifting ability and experience, you are part of the barbell family and encouraged by the whole club in achieving your goals.
-Last year, for example, many members decided to test their maxes on lifts before the November lockdown and it was an amazing atmosphere with lots of cheering and support from members.
+Last year, for example, many members decided to test their maxes on their lifts during our November interval meet and it was an amazing atmosphere with lots of cheering and support from members.

 Alongside all the usual events we also run regular female only training sessions and socials such as coffee mornings and meals out.
 These help to cultivate the fantastic female community that we have and are a great way to meet other girls who lift!

 Overall, barbell women are a very friendly and inspiring group both inside and outside the gym.
-We are well represented within the club with an increasing number of female lifters as well as making up 5/9 exec positions this year.
+We are well represented within the club with an increasing number of female lifters as well as being represented in our Exec by our Secretary and Welfare Officer Madi and our Women's and Campaigns Officer, Sophie.
 It is always a nice feeling to see another girl you know in the weights section and the barbell family offers just this.

 Hello fellow lifters!
 My name is Sophie and I am Warwick Barbell's Women's and Campaigns Officer.
 My primary aim as Women's Officer is to continue increasing female and non-binary representation in our club, as well as act as a point of contact and advice for other lifters.